 Knowledge management is the process where value is derived from knowledge by making it accessible to everyone within an organization.
 It is a multidisciplinary approach that aims to achieve objectives through the best possible use of knowledge.
-To learn more about knowledge management, see our recent blog post on the topic.

 Key benefits associated with knowledge management include:

 - Improved performance and innovation

 - Integration and continuous improvement